Patreon Access

 Keiss, Scotland

 Ellen’s demeanour lightened, and she playfully sighed as she walked up to the edge of her daughter’s bed.
 “My little butterfly”, Ellen spoke with playful exaggeration as she tucked a stray hair behind her ear, “Ye’re not in trouble, but it is time for the house to settle, lest we wake yer brothers.
 Those trows would groan for hours should their rest be disturbed.”
-Ellen smiled at her youngest, as a giggle escaped between her lips.
+Ellen smiled at her youngest, as a giggle escaped between Triona’s lips.

 “Yes, Ma,” a mockingly high-pitched voice came from the doorway, “give my bonnie lass a goodnight tale.”

 Ellen threw her hands up.
 “What am I to do with ye?”
-The statement had his lip curling up into an all familiar smile.
+The statement had his lip curling up into an all-familiar smile.

 Noticing the faint yet subtle change, James gave Ellen a nod of encouragement.
 Only James understood how difficult it was for Ellen to feel as if she were losing time with Triona, and the reminder sat laced within the lines of the story.
 Sharing brought Triona joy, and that was ultimately what mattered most to Ellen, so she was determined to push through, her feelings be damned.